cudoventures/cudos-network-docs/src/learn/upgrade.md

 If enough votes with "yes" are sent, the proposal will be approved and the network will stop at the specified block height or time.

 The chain will stop at specified height.
-When the chain stops we need to stop the nodes as well.
+When the chain stops all nodes need to stoped as well.

 # Soft upgrade (without breaking changes)

 It is being done by "in-place migration", described [here](https://docs.cosmos.network/master/core/upgrade.html).

-In short - after the network stops we have to pull and build the new binary and start the chain again.
+In short - after the network stops all validators have to pull and build the new binary and start the chain again.

 # Hard fork (with breaking changes)

-After the network stops we must:
+After the network stops all validators must:

 1. Export the current state
 2. Pull and build the new binary